WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 How should I report in Q18 non-residential customers?

 This question captures the volume of water supplied to non-residential customers split by activity type.
-You should use the main activity as indicated in the records of this business/organisation.
-If you do not have any indication of activity of the non-residential customers, a careful estimate is acceptable.
+You should use the main activity as indicated in the records of your business/organisation.
+If you do not have any indication of activity of your businesses/organisations non-residential customers, a careful estimate is acceptable.
 Please note that the total volume reported in Q18(k) should match the volume reported in Q17(b).

 How should I report in Q19 property connections?

-This question captures the number of property connections (both Residential (a), and Non-residential (b)) to which the business directly supplied water.
+This question captures the number of property connections (both Residential (a), and Non-residential (b)) to which your business/organisation directly supplied water.
 Note that properties that may indirectly receive water from the provider are not to be included.
 A careful estimate is acceptable where exact information is not available.

 How should I report in Q20 residential population size?